dpapathanasiou/buckabuckaboo/README.md

 Example
 -------

-Open a terminal and use python's <a href="http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python" target="_blank">Simple HTTP Server</a> to test the files in this repo:
+To test the files in this repo in your local environment, open a terminal and use python's <a href="http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python" target="_blank">Simple HTTP Server</a>:

 ```
 $ python -m SimpleHTTPServer